w3f/Grants-Program/applications/polkaflow.md

 ## Development Status :open_book:

 PolkaFlow is already deployed on Vercel and can be accessed via `polkaflow.vercel.app`.
 The project is currently in the MVP stage with Milestone 1 completed.
 Initially 17 repositories are added to the platform because of the demo purposes.
-After milestone 2, the project will have more repositories curated by me (or requests from the DOT Team) and the more can be added by the DOT community via Submit button in the app.
+After the approve, the project will have more repositories curated by me (or requests from the DOT Team) and the more can be added by the DOT community via Submit button in the app.

 - **Website:** https://polkaflow.vercel.app/
 - **Github (Frontend):** https://github.com/justmert/eco-flow-frontend